iqsnider/sniff/README.md

 \end{cases}
 $$

-Then, the final undirected (and symmetric) adjacency matrix $A$ is formed by summing $C$ and its transpose:
+Then, the final undirected (and symmetric) adjacency matrix $A$ is formed by summing $C$ and its transpose,

 $$
 A = C + C^\mathsf{T}